EduCodeBe/sec2016/_posts/2016-04-06-Program-published.md

 live demo on Mozilla’s infrastructure.
 > [Website](http://mig.mozilla.org/) | [Github](https://github.com/mozilla/mig/)

-#### <a name="jvehent"></a>Julien Véhent
+#### <a name="jvehent"></a>Julien Vehent
 ![jv]({{ site.url }}/img/jv.png)

-> I lead security architecture for Mozilla’s Cloud Services organization.
-I am responsible for defining, implementing and operating the security of web services that millions of Firefox users interact with daily.
-I consult with development and operations teams on risks and security, and help integrate controls into our build pipeline.
+> Julien manages the CloudSec team and is responsible for the security of Firefox's backend services (Firefox accounts, Sync, addons.mozilla.org, Push, Hello, ...).
+Mozilla CloudSec consults with developers and operations teams on risks and security, and builds security tools for the infrastructure.
-> My focus has been on developing, operating and securing Internet services for the past fifteen years, starting as a Linux sysadmin in the early 2000s and graduating with a Master’s in Information Security in 2007.
-I gained experience in the Financial sector in France, working on the customer portals of various french banks, then in startups in the US before joining Mozilla in 2013.
-> I am a programmer and author of security tools.
-I started in C and released Honeybrid, a honeypot proxy, back in 2007.
-In 2012, I wrote AFW, an automated firewall that generates host-based rules within a Chef managed environment.
-At Mozilla, I wrote Cipherscan (TLS auditing), Mozilla InvestiGator (distributed digital forensics), SOPS (secrets encryption), Userplex (identity management), Autograph (digital signature micro-service) and dozens of smaller tools to automate security in the organization.
+Julien is the author of the Mozilla Server Side TLS guidelines, Cipherscan, Mozilla InvestiGator (MIG), SOPS and many smaller tools to help DevOps integrate security in the organization.

 ### <a name="ci"></a>